Sermons

 11 September 2016

 September 11 always brings back haunting memories of the day we woke to hear about the terrorist attack on the World Trade Centre.
-It’s been 15 years since it happened but to many it is like it only happened yesterday.
-To date we still feel the effects.
-The heightened security.
-You go to the football… Read more
+It’s been 15 years since it happened… Read more

 A love hate relationship